Steve Jobs once said, “It doesn't make sense to hire smart people and tell them what to do; we hire smart people so they can tell us what to do.”

 3. Healthier Relationships:

 One of the important keys to success is having a positive and friendly relationship with your employees.
-Without a transparent relationship in the organisation, miscommunications are bound to happen.
+Without a transparent relationship in the organization, miscommunications are bound to happen.
 This leads to hindrance in the progress towards success.

 Involvement gives everyone the perfect opportunity to share their knowledge which also encourages to improve the relationship between managers and employees.
 This opens up the idea of accepting each other's ideas and makes the workplace a better place.